 Alright, Cheech & Chong, we’ve got a doozy for you today.
-For decades, people have debated the health benefits and drawbacks of smoking green.
-So if you’re worried about how chiefin’ might impact your skin, you’re not alone.
+For decades, people have debated the health benefits and drawbacks of smoking marijuana.
+So if you’re worried about how chiefing might impact your skin, you’re not alone.

 While there isn’t a ton of research on the subject, there are some potential links between marijuana and acne.
-Whether you’re an occasional toker or a regular “wake-and-baker,” it pays to know what impact your smoking habits could have on your skin.
-So let’s dive into why cannabis might cause breakouts.
+Whether you’re an occasional toker or a regular “wake-and-baker,” it pays to know the potential side effects of your smoking habits, especially when it comes to your skin health.

 Does Smoking Weed Cause Acne?

-When it comes to inhaling THC (the psychoactive component of weed), there have been several studies that show there is a connection between consumption and the development of acne.
-The answer is not necessarily due to smoking weed, but more so the ancillary effects marijuana has on the skin, like causing skin inflammation or its effects on sebum, the oils your body naturally produces, which can clog pores and lead to the presence of pimples and blackheads.
+The answer is not necessarily due to smoking weed, but more so the ancillary effects marijuana has on the skin, like causing skin inflammation or its effects on sebum (the oils your body naturally produces) which can clog pores and lead to the presence of pimples and blackheads.

 On the other hand, many of us are now familiar with CBD.
 This cannabinoid does NOT get you high and has been credited with significantly reducing inflammation and itchiness of the skin.